arielherself/espresso/README.raw.md

 ----------

+## A legal barrier to Scottish independence

+October 19th 2023 might have been the date that Britain broke up.
+But that fate was averted on Wednesday by a ruling from the Supreme Court.
+Britain’s highest arbiter ruled that Scotland’s devolved parliament, in Edinburgh, may not pass a law calling for an independence referendum.
+That power, it concluded, belongs to the British parliament in Westminster alone, which the Conservative Party, which strongly opposes independence, dominates.

+The ruling clears up a vital ambiguity in Britain’s constitution, and blocks the road to Scotland’s separatist government led by Nicola Sturgeon from single-handedly pursuing a break-up.
+It leaves the independence movement in [deadlock](https://www.economist.com/britain/2022/03/05/the-fight-over-scottish-independence-appears-to-be-deadlocked).
+But the polarisation that afflicts Scottish society will continue.
+In a vote in 2014, held with the [approval](https://www.economist.com/britain/2012/01/14/if-at-first-you-dont-succeed) of David Cameron’s government, Scots rejected independence by 55% to 45%.
+These days they are firmly split down the middle—and today’s judgement will do little to heal that.

 ## Turkey threatens to march into Syria

 “We have been bearing down on terrorists for a few days with our planes, cannons and guns,” declared Recep Tayyip Erdogan on Tuesday.
 Tanks and soldiers, Turkey’s president added, would follow.
 Mr Erdogan has been threatening for months a military operation in northern Syria.
 Last year parliament extended by two years the government’s mandate to move troops into Iraq and Syria.
 But Mr Erdogan’s argument for a ground incursion has been growing louder since November 13th, when a bomb attack in Istanbul began a deadly tit-for-tat.